derekwanclsa/conda-example/README.md

 - The period of time can be anytime to anytime.
 - The universe over the period of time can be assumed to be constant, with the same constituents as those in the S&P today.

+Feel free to make further simplifying assumptions - they are not forbidden.
+Just be prepared to explain why you did it.

 ## Setup

 Very little is fixed.
 You must use: